futureworkz/playbook/drills/deploy/README.md

 ## Purpose of Deploy.rb
 This document for who using Mina gem at https://github.com/mina-deploy/mina

-This document describle how to use 1 deploy.rb file for multible environment.
+This document describe how to use 1 deploy.rb file for multible environment.

 ##Install mina gem
 Open gem file, add mina gem in development group